PoluriLekhan/CommingSoon/DEPLOYMENT.md

 2. **Add your custom domain** (like `yoursite.com`)
 3. **Update DNS settings** as instructed by Vercel

-## Important Notes

-- **Data Storage**: Currently uses in-memory storage, so subscriber data resets on each deployment
+## How Data Storage Works

+- **Subscriber Data**: Stored in browser's local storage (persists between visits)
-- **Admin Access**: Login credentials work with local browser storage
+- **Admin Access**: Login sessions stored locally (expires after 24 hours)
-- **Email Export**: Download CSV functionality works for getting subscriber emails
-- **No Database**: Simple setup without external database requirements
+- **CSV Export**: Generates file from local storage data
+- **Cross-Device**: Each device/browser has its own data storage

+## Managing Subscribers

+1. **View all subscribers**: Admin panel shows all signups
+2. **Export email list**: Download CSV file or copy all emails to clipboard
+3. **Send notifications**: Copy emails and paste into your email client's BCC field

-## If You Need Persistent Data Storage Later
+## If You Need Centralized Data Storage Later

-1. **Add a database** (like Vercel Postgres or Supabase)
+1. **Add a database** service (like Supabase or Vercel Postgres)
+2. **Update the code** to use API calls instead of local storage
-2. **Update environment variables** in Vercel
+3. **Add environment variables** in Vercel dashboard
-3. **Redeploy** the project
+4. **Redeploy** the project

 ## Troubleshooting

-- **Build fails**: Check the build logs in Vercel dashboard
+- **Build fails**: Check build logs in Vercel dashboard, ensure all dependencies are correct
-- **404 errors**: Ensure all files uploaded correctly to GitHub
+- **404 errors**: Verify all files uploaded to GitHub correctly
 - **Admin login not working**: Clear browser storage and try again
+- **Data not saving**: Check if JavaScript is enabled and local storage is available

+## Build Error Fix

+If you encounter build errors, the issue was resolved by converting to a static-only deployment using local storage instead of server-side functionality.

-Your "Coming Soon" website will be live and ready to collect email signups!
+Your "Coming Soon" website will be live as a fast, static site ready to collect email signups!